BoSen29/UnitTracker/README.md

 ## Changelog
 #### 1.1.17
 Fixed issues with wavenumbers when specating a game in progress.
+Credits to Nyctea for help in testing this one.
 #### 1.1.6
 Fixed fetching data during spectate sessions.
 #### 1.1.5